Utilities in a Vacant Rental? Keep ‘em On!

 Sure, the temptation is great to leave only the electricity on; but 30 years of experience as a property manager has taught me that all utilities should remain in service for every vacant rental home.
 Keeping water running is just as critical as keeping the lights on.
 And for those property owners who fear possible water emergencies causing disaster in their vacant home, I remind them of this: Preventing most water emergencies (and burst pipes in winter) is as simple as turning the water off at the main valve.
 I recommend taping commode covers shut—and, as I mentioned above, turning water on temporarily for tenant showings.

 Keep the AC running in summer—and winterize in fall.

 Another big temptation for landlords looking to control utility costs is to set the thermostat around 80 degrees during the hottest part of the summer—and then around 60 degrees in the winter.
 While those settings will lower the utility bills for your rental, they will also guarantee the house is pretty uncomfortable for anyone who walks in during a heat wave or a cold snap.
 If it’s the summer season, the air conditioning should be set no higher than 75 degrees.
 If it’s the winter season, the heat should be set no lower than 65 degrees.

 Having said this, I’ll add that vacant homes should definitely be winterized prior to the cold season.
 Draining hose bibs where residual water lies—as well as ensuring water is turned off at the main valve—is really all that’s needed to prevent pipes from bursting in a deep freeze.

-If you would like to learn more about WJD Management, please review our comprehensive Management Program guide.
 If you are ready to rent your home, feel free to take advantage of our exclusive FREE Rental Market Analysis.
 Finally, don’t forget to connect with us on social media!
 Follow us on Facebook, Twitter, LinkedIn, Instagram, and Pinterest for tips, ideas and updates.